biny235/DonDapper/README.md

 You'll need an username and password from SendGrid.

 #### Stripe
-You'll need a publishable API key and a secret key from Stripe.
+You'll need a publishable API key and the corresponding secret key from Stripe.

 ### Testing
 Test specs can be ran with the following command.